cloud-gov/cf-byo-broker/gcp-service-broker/README.md

 <a name="database-setup"></a>
 ### Setup Backing Database

 The GCP Service Broker stores the state of provisioned resources in a MySQL database.
-This will be done by creating a CloudSQL, MySQL instance.
+This will created using the Cloud SQL service.

 <a name="create-mysql-instance"></a>
 #### Create MySQL Instance

-1. Select "Marketplace" from the dropdown in the upper right.
+1. In the GCP console, select "Marketplace" from the dropdown in the upper right.
 1. Enter "MySQL" in the search box.
 1. Select "Cloud SQL" in the results.
 1. Select the "GO TO CLOUD SQL" button.